mscharhag/oleaster/oleaster-matcher/README.md

 You can use Oleaster Matchers without using the Oleaster JUnit Runner.

 ## Getting started
-To use Oleaster Matchers you need the `oleaster-matcher` artifact.
+To use Oleaster Matchers you need `oleaster-matcher.jar` in your classpath.
-If you are using Maven just add the following Maven dependency:
+If you are using Maven you just have to add the following dependency:

 ```xml
 <dependency>